smallpath/VictoriaMetrics/docs/victorialogs/keyConcepts.md

 }
 ```

-Empty values are treated the same as non-existing values.
-For example, the following log entries are equivalent,
-since they have only one identical non-empty field - [`_msg`](#message-field):
+Empty values are the same as missing values.
+These log entries are all the same because they only have one matching non-empty field - [`_msg`](#message-field):

 ```json
 {